-And after each recital, there's a gathering of the music staff, with the
+And after each recital, there's a gathering of the music staff, with the recitalist, for a delicious lunch in the Crypt.

 Clockwise: Daisy-Belle Dumsday, Mrs Janet Stockton (wife of the Canon Chancellor) serving piping hot food, organists Alex Woodrow, Shaun Turnbull, James Kealey & Samuel Hudson, and choral scholars, Phil Almond and James Giddings.
 (Your editor momentarily left his delicious soup to take this photo!)